LaserDisc: 20 cm ("EP"-size)

 A number of 20 cm LaserDiscs were also published.
 These smaller "EP"-sized LDs allowed for 20 minutes per side (CLV).
-They are much rarer than the full-size LDs, especially in North America, and roughly approximate the size of 45rpm (7 in) vinyl singles.
+They are much rarer than the full-size LDs, especially in North America, and roughly approximate the size of 45 rpm (7 in) vinyl singles.
 These discs were often used for music video compilations (e.g. Bon Jovi's "Breakout" and Bananarama's "Video Singles") as well as Japanese karaoke machines.

 12 cm (CD Video and Video Single Disc)

 There were also 12 cm (CD size) "single"-style discs produced that were playable on LaserDisc players.
 These were referred to as CD Video (CD-V) discs, and Video Single Discs (VSD).

 CD-V was a hybrid format launched in the late 1980s, and carried up to five minutes of analog LaserDisc-type video content with a digital soundtrack (usually a music video), plus up to 20 minutes of digital audio CD tracks.
 The original 1989 release of David Bowie's retrospective Sound + Vision CD box set prominently featured a CD-V video of "Ashes to Ashes", and standalone promo CD-Vs featured the video, plus three audio tracks: "John, I'm Only Dancing", "Changes", and "The Supermen".

 Despite the similar name, CD Video is entirely incompatible with the later all-digital Video CD (VCD) format, and can only be played back on LaserDisc players with CD-V capability or one of the players dedicated to the smaller discs.
-CD-Vs were somewhat popular for a brief time worldwide but soon faded from view.

 In Europe, Philips also used the "CD Video" name as part of a short-lived attempt in the late 1980s to relaunch and rebrand the entire LaserDisc system.
 Some 20 and 30 cm discs were also branded "CD Video", but unlike the 12 cm discs, these were essentially just standard LaserDiscs with digital soundtracks and no audio-only CD content.

 The VSD format was announced in 1990, and was essentially the same as the 12 cm CD-V, but without the audio CD tracks, and intended to sell at a lower price.
 VSDs were popular only in Japan and other parts of Asia and were never fully introduced to the rest of the world.